pascalgn/automerge-action/README.md

 ## Supported Events

-Automerge can be triggered by these webhook events:
+Automerge can be configured to run for these events:

 * `check_run`
 * `check_suite`